Acyclovir Side Effects

 Other dosage forms:

-You should check with your doctor immediately if any of these side effects occur when taking acyclovir:Less common
+Check with your doctor immediately if any of the following side effects occur while taking acyclovir:

 - Canker sores

 - sores, ulcers, or white spots on the tongue or inside the mouth

 Some side effects of acyclovir may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them: